Unique Steady-State Squeezing in a Driven Quantum Rabi Model

 where $\hat a$ and $\hat a^\dagger$ are the annihilation and creation operators for a harmonic oscillator with frequency $\omega$.
 The Pauli matrices $\hat \sigma_z$ and $\hat \sigma_x$ describe the two-level system (here interchangeably referred to as spin) with frequency $\Omega$ and $g$ is the interaction strength between the two sub-systems.
 The interaction term can be rewritten with the help of spin raising and lowering operators, $\hat \sigma_x =(\hat \sigma_+ + \hat \sigma_-)$, into two terms

 The first one is typically referred to as the counter-rotating term and the second one is the rotating term.
-Neglecting the fast oscillating counter-rotating term leads to the Jaynes-Cummings model~\cite{knight1993JCmodel} which is the backbone of modern quantum optics.
-This (rotating wave) approximation is valid for $g\ll \omega,\Omega$ and {$|\Omega-\omega|\ll|\Omega+\omega|$}, however, it is not able to capture the {rich and intriguing physics close to the critical point of the quantum Rabi model ($g\sim g_c \equiv \sqrt{\omega \Omega}$)~\cite{plenio2015QRMphasetrans}.}
+Neglecting the fast oscillating counter-rotating term leads to the Jaynes-Cummings model~\cite{knight1993JCmodel,JCbook2021} which is the backbone of modern quantum optics.
+This (rotating wave) approximation is valid for $g\ll \omega,\Omega$ and {$|\Omega-\omega|\ll|\Omega+\omega|$}, however, it is not able to capture every aspect of the rich and intriguing physics close to the critical point of the quantum Rabi model ($g\sim g_c \equiv \sqrt{\omega \Omega}$)~\cite{plenio2015QRMphasetrans} (for a detailed analysis of the critical behavior under the rotating wave approximation see Ref.~\cite{plenio2016JCcritical}).

 In order to see why the vicinity of the critical point is interesting, we eliminate the dynamics of the spin using the Schrieffer-Wolff transformation~\cite{2011schriefferwolff}.
 Under the assumption of $1 -{g^2}/{g_c^2} \gg \left(\omega/\Omega\right)^{2/3}$~\cite{gietka2022comqm}, this leads to